 Dana Warrior is now working with WWE’s creative team.

-According to a report by Pro Wrestling Sheet, Warrior attended Raw and SmackDown LIVE this week to offer an “additional female perspective” to the writing staff.
+According to a report by Pro Wrestling Sheet, Warrior attended Raw and SmackDown LIVE last week to offer an “additional female perspective” to the writing staff.
 The position isn’t permanent yet, but if things “work out” that would change.

 Dana was first seen by the WWE Universe at the 2014 WWE Hall of Fame Induction Ceremony when her husband, Ultimate Warrior, was inducted.
 Sadly, Ultimate Warrior died just three days later from a heart attack at the age of 54.

 WWE signed Dana as a brand ambassador later that year and she has been part of the company ever since.
 She is often involved with WWE’s goodwill efforts and is perhaps best known for presenting the Warrior Award at the WWE Hall of Fame Induction Ceremony.

 Dana occassionally hosts a podcast called Total Warriors, which features interviews with current and former WWE Superstars, as well as people outside the wrestling business.